KazuakiM/autoscroller/README.md

-# AutsSroller
+# AutoSroller
-Autscroller webextensions for FireFox.
+AutoSroller webextensions for FireFox.